Site Logo

 Unconstrained AI coding agents have a characteristic failure mode that I have seen described many ways, but the underlying shape is always the same.

 You give an agent a goal.
 It charges at the goal directly.
 It makes changes across a wide surface area of the codebase simultaneously, because it has read everything and sees all the connections at once.
 The code it produces compiles, passes a superficial check, and looks plausible.
-But three layers down it has made assumptions that conflict with how the system actually works.
-You discover this later, either through tests you did not have or through a bug in production.
+But the failure mode that hurts in practice is subtler than “wrong code.”
+Individual diffs look correct in isolation; the system as a whole has a latent bug no single commit would reveal.
+An agent widens a type across many files and every callsite’s tests still pass, but one downstream caller compares strictly where the producer normalizes.
+Each file is green.
+The integration is broken.
+You discover this later through a test you did not have, or through production behavior that looks nothing like the spec.

 The agent has no intuition about working state.
 It does not feel the pain of a broken build.
 It does not develop a reflexive preference for keeping things green.
 It is optimistic by construction: it produces a complete-looking answer rather than surfacing what it does not know.